eduardojdiniz/course-content-dl/tutorials/Art/popup.md

 Leonardo DiCaprio soon will release a documnetary how the cows are not the killers of the envirorment, but Transformers are.
 Transformeless.
 A new type of diet called transformeless.
 Use the "we need to go depper" leornard dicaprio meme.

+Those lectures from the LSTM day are just a LSTM cell, it forget frames, add frames, concatenate frames...a lot of forget gates for me today